 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend 80% of scheduled laboratories.
+- Laboratory: There is a compulsory attendance requirement in this course. - Students must attend 80% of scheduled laboratories.

 Face to Face On Campus 2 hour(s) per Week for Full Term

 Online 2 hour(s) per Week for Full Term